G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 As we don't send anything to the GPS pin 9 is left unconnected.

 ## Hardware Requirements.
+Arduino nano or Arduino of your choosing
+A suitable GPS module and GPS antenna.

 <P ALIGN="CENTER"><img src="Images/ftdiall.jpg" width=250>